 - Eligible buyers get cash back after closing.

 - You may not get matched with an agent from your preferred real estate brokerage.

 - Agents may not provide premium services like drone photography and professional home staging.

 Clever has a 5.0 out of 5 rating on Trustpilot, based on 2,589 reviews.

 Clever has pre-negotiated low commission rates with top agents in all 50 states and Washington, DC.

 Clever Real Estate is a free agent matching service.
-The company helps you save on real estate commissions by pre-negotiating discounted rates with agents.
+The company helps you save on real estate commissions by pre-negotiating discounted rates with top local real estate agents.

 Key benefits of selling with Clever include:

 - Top local agents: Clever's partner agents come from respected brokerages like Keller Williams and Berkshire Hathaway.
 Clever vets all its agents, and its network is one of the most selective among low commission companies.